Redistricting in Texas: Divided government (2001)

-Democrats narrowly maintained control of the Texas House of Representatives after the 2000 election after heavily emphasizing it as necessary to protect the party from a potential Republican gerrymander.
+Democrats narrowly maintained control of the Texas House of Representatives after the 2000 elections, preventing complete Republican control over the redistricting process.
 During the 2001 regular session, the divided legislature failed to pass any redistricting plans.
 Congressional redistricting fell to the courts after no special session was called to address redistricting.
 While the court's initial map appeared to benefit Republicans, the final maps ordered for the 2002 elections allowed Democrats to maintain their majority in the state's congressional delegation.

-Legislative redistricting fell to the Legislative Redistricting Board after no special session was called.
-The board's initial plans were seen as advantageous to Republicans, challenges by MALDEF and the Department of Justice altered the board's House districts, while keeping the Senate map intact.
+Legislative redistricting fell to the Legislative Redistricting Board after Republican governor Rick Perry did not call a special session.
+Republicans controlled four of the five seats on the board, so Democrats tried to convince the Republican members of the Board to adopt a plan that would keep the partisan balance of the legislature intact.
+While Republican lieutenant governor Bill Ratliff was open to such a plan, the majority of the Board pushed for a plan that heavily favored Republicans.
+Challenges by the Mexican American Legal Defense and Educational Fund and the Department of Justice altered the board's state House districts, while keeping the state Senate map intact.
+The Board had attempted to draw Democratic Speaker Pete Laney out of his west Texas district, but this had the ripple effect of reducing the Hispanic population in District 74 along the Texas–Mexico border.
+The Board agreed to revert this change, allowing the map to pass preclearance.

-While Democrats had won a victory with the state's congressional districts, it would be short-lived, as Republicans won control of the Texas House of Representatives and made major gains in the Texas Senate in 2002, giving them a governmental trifecta for the first time since Reconstruction.
+While Democrats had maintained their advantage with the state's congressional districts, Republicans won control of the Texas House of Representatives and made major gains in the Texas Senate in 2002, giving them a governmental trifecta for the first time since Reconstruction.